 So between the dives near the island, the day trips to the further dive sites, the inland exploration of the island, and a return trip in motorbike to Bogo (the nearest town, 37km away from Maya, with an ATM!), I wish I had 2 or 3 more days to give a try a few more times to dive Monad Shoal!

-4am.
-This is the time you will need to put on your alarm clock to take a chance to dive with the thresher sharks at Monad Shoal.
+4 am: this is the time you will need to put on your alarm clock to take a chance to dive with the thresher sharks at Monad Shoal.
 At dawn, the thresher sharks which are usually swimming and hunting in much deeper waters are ascending to recreational diving depths to go to the cleaning station there.
 The underwater plateau of Monad Shoal is at 12m deep and then drops to 30m deep where there is an observation spot.
 There, you need to stay behind a rope installed to try to restrain divers from bothering the sharks (Please, don’t be that stupid diver who does not respect the rules).

 Theoretically, the sharks are always there.
 Yet, they are very shy animals and like most pelagic fish, they are not huge fans of our bubbles.
 Thus, my very first tip for enjoying Monad Shoal as much as possible is to be the first in the water.
-Be in advance compared to the big groups arriving almost at the same time (big groups are slower to move, so be sure to be with a dive center that only takes small groups of divers).
+Be in advance compared to the big groups arriving almost at the same time (big groups are slower to move, so be sure to be with a dive centre that only takes small groups of divers).
 On my first visit to Monad Shoal, my guide, my buddy and I were actually really sea-sick because of the conditions that day (Yes, even experienced divers can be sea-sick sometimes!).
-Even if we were still a bit sleepy, it was actually kind of perfect to speed up as we all knew we would feel much better at the surface of the water.
+Even if we were still a bit sleepy, it was actually kind of perfect to speed up as we all knew we would feel much better on the surface of the water.
 This is how we were 10 minutes ahead of everyone and saw 6 thresher sharks!
 I don’t think it was the case of the other groups.

 The thresher sharks are so elegant when swimming.
 Their long gracious tail behaves like a vigorous ribbon.
 They actually use it to knock out fish before eating it, but it is also a really good propulsion device for them.
 The melancholic look in their eyes makes them even more beautiful because it makes them mysterious.
-Not a single moment then I regretted my early wake up time!
+Not a single moment then I regretted my early wake-up time!

 Besides the number of divers, sometimes visibility is going to be against you.
 This is what happened on my second dive in Monad Shoal.
 With very low visibility, about 5m, we couldn’t see any shark at all!
 I think they were still there but we couldn’t simply see them.
 So let’s say you have a good 80% chance to see the thresher shark when diving in Monad Shoal but be sure to allow enough time in Malapascua to dive there maybe 2 to 3 times.

 The reason I wanted to dive there a second time was to take advantage of the learnings I made on the first one for my pictures and videos.
 Because of the visibility, I had not enough time on the 1st dive to find the right settings.
 I unfortunately discovered too late what shooting a video with fixed unlimited focus meant.
-Otherwise the video below would have been really awesome!
+Otherwise, the video below would have been really awesome!
 One day I will come back in Malapascua with more experience in video.
 Yet, this time, I will travel there between March and May when the visibility is the best.
 Another learning I made is peak season does not mean best conditions.